 |Dyson Cyclone V10 Motorhead||Motorhead, combination tool, crevice tool||Red|

-If someone comes across a Cyclone V10 that's different from ours, let us know in the discussions and we'll update our review.
+If someone comes across a Dyson Cyclone V10 that's different from ours, let us know in the discussions and we'll update our review.

 The Dyson Cyclone V10 Absolute is a cordless stick/handheld vacuum that comes with a wide variety of tools and brushes to help you get the job done.
-When compared to similar Dyson vacuums such as the Dyson V7 or the Dyson V11 Animal, it has generally similar performance on all surface types, although it tends to do just a bit better on bare floors.
-However, it lacks any on-board storage for its tools and it requires more ongoing maintenance than other Dysons, which is a bit of a shame.
+When compared to similar Dyson vacuums like the Dyson V7 Animal or the Dyson V11 Animal, it has generally similar performance on all surface types, although it tends to do just a bit better on bare floors.
+However, it lacks any on-board storage for its tools and it has more parts that require regular cleaning compared to some other Dysons.

 The Dyson V8 Animal and the Dyson Cyclone V10 Absolute are very similar stick/handheld vacuums with a few minor differences.
 While these two vacuums are very similarly matched in terms of their performance on bare floors as well as carpet, the V8 Animal is a bit lighter and easier to maintain.
 However, the Cyclone V10 Absolute comes with more tools and brushes.
 Its battery takes a lot less time to charge, and its dirt compartment, while small, can hold slightly more than the V8 Animal.